Blue badge – disability parking permit

 A blue badge lets you park nearer to your destination if you’re disabled.

-If you're applying on behalf of an organisation, use the blue badge application form for organisations.
+If you're applying on behalf of an organisation, use the blue badge application form for organisations (PDF 109kb) Opening a new window.

 Before you start...